Month: October 2020

 2. Defining a compelling Solution and successfully positioning it against the competition.

-3. Closing the Sale, which is an area that many salespeople fall short.
+3. Closing the Sale is an area in which many salespeople fall short.

 The sales methodology that I personally believe is one of the easiest to use and most effective is MEDDIC.
 It is a Deal Qualification process, which is more encompassing than a simple Lead Qualification approach.
-The biggest blind spots are that it fails to address these four key areas:
+The biggest blind spot is that it fails to address these four key areas:

 1. Influencers within a buyer’s organization.
-Knowing who these people are and what their biases may be will allow you to direct various resources towards each, and ideally provide a multi-threaded approach for each and every deal.
+Knowing who these people are and their biases will allow you to direct various resources towards each and ideally provide a multi-threaded approach for each deal.

 2. Incumbents and the sentiment towards those vendors and their products.
-This is key to not wasting time on an opportunity that you would be unlikely to win.
+This is key to not wasting time on an opportunity you would unlikely win.

 3. Related/Adjacent needs.
 Being able to tie success to multiple areas provides leverage and increases the value of your solution.